REPOST DATE – October 2, 2023

 The following qualifications are valued for this position.
 Applicants should also identify other related or supplementary skills and experiences.

-Applications should be submitted by August 24, 2023, to be assured of consideration, but applications will be accepted and interviews conducted on a rolling basis until the position is filled.
+Position is open until filled.
+For priority consideration, please apply by October 23, 2023.
 To apply, please submit, by email only, a cover letter explaining your interest, resume, two legal writing samples, and the names and telephone numbers of three references.
-Send applications to Matt Hill, email@example.com with “Housing Attorney applicant” in the subject.
+Send applications to Matt Hill, firstname.lastname@example.org with “Housing Attorney applicant” in the subject.

 The physical/mental demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable qualified individuals with disabilities to perform the essential functions.